mgk2014/PCMLAI-CAPSTONE2/README.md

 - ROC/AUC curve

-    The model's predictions cover an AUC i.e area under curve of 70% for TP, 73% for FP.
-Ideally these curves should be cover a larger area expanding towards the top left of the chart
+    The model's predictions cover an Area under curve(AUC) of 70% for TP, 73% for FP.
+Ideally these curves should cover a larger area (90+%) expanding towards the top left of the chart (i.e very low False Positive Rate and High True Positive Rate)

     <img src="plots/rf-rocauc.png" alt="ROC-AUC curve" width="500">